ElizabethNW/PowerCamp_MS1/README.md

 ##  Media

--   All images used were sourced from free stock photos [Pexels.com](https://pexels.com/) - Photographer [INSERT CREDIT IF ANY]
+-   All images used were sourced from free stock photos [Pexels.com](https://pexels.com/)

 ##  Acknowledgements

+-   Myself for completing this task
--   My Mentor Simen Daehlin for helpful feedback and guidance at all stages of the project.
+-   My Mentor Simen Daehlin for helpful feedback and guidance at all stages of the project and patience with me.
 -   Code Institute Templates & Slack Community for being invaluable knowledge base.
 -   W3C Schools for great HTML and CSS learning resources.
--   Bootstrap Docs
+- Youtube

 ## Disclaimer
--   <b>Power of Self Ministries - Youth Camp Website is initially created for educational purpose only.</b>
+-   <b>PowerCamp- Youth Camp Website is initially created for educational purpose only.
+However, the Power of Self Ministries exist as an affirmation group and I am the only other Minister with the group.</b>